 The male-dominated-energy of aggression and testosterone, war and more war, certainly hasn’t yet solved the world’s crises.
 In fact, this energy seems to have created them or at least perpetuated them.

 My hope is that through my books, teaching, and coaching I will nurture the divine feminine energy in others and myself, and also help us give ourselves permission to be truly powerful.
 I don’t know what kind of leadership role I will step into in the world next, but do hope that my work in the world will help other women find the courage to be leaders of all kinds.

 It’s our time.

 I think that by “saving ourselves first,” and then joining forces to help create a better world, women can be incredibly powerful.
 We are natural collaborators and nurturers.
-We are all about helping others do their best, as we form partnerships, families, communities, teams — thus, 8womendream.
+We are all about helping others do their best, as we form partnerships, families, communities, and teams.

 Of course ultimately “saving the world” will require men and women, everyone, to work together to make a positive difference.
 I think the changes that the world needs now are about harnessing a divine feminine nurturing energy, in both men and women, to heal the world and work together to find solutions to challenging global problems.